A Word from one of our Ministers

 Midweek worship

 We realise that Sunday worship is not convenient for everyone.
-At our London Road chapel we have a fortnightly service on a Thursday, which is held either in the afternoon at 2.30pm or in the evening at 7.30pm.
+At our London Road chapel we have a monthly service on a Thursday, which is held in the afternoon at 2.30pm.
 Please see our calendar for the dates.
 This is a shorter, more informal act of worship, accompanied by tea/coffee and cake, and held in the ‘Meeting Place’, a new space at the front of the chapel.

 Can I bring my children?

-Messy Church, which is especially for parents, carers and children, takes place at St Andrew’s on the 3rd Sunday of the month from 2-30 to 5pm and at Partridge Green during the school holidays (see our calendars for dates).
+Messy Church, which is especially for parents, carers and children, takes place at St Andrews on the 3rd Sunday of the month from 3 to 5pm and at Partridge Green during the school holidays (see our calendars for dates and to book for MC at St Andrews).

 If you would like to talk to one of our ministers, please use our Contact Us page .
 We look forward to welcoming you soon.